nazeer-ahmed-dev/Full_Stack_Development/VSCode/VScode.md

     > npm script runner : to run npm command on VSCode terminal
 ## Commands
     > code . : to open Folder in vs Code Directly
+    > npm start : to run live
+    > Ctrl + E : to search any file